 Laurence Musgrove’s latest project, Texas Poetry Ballot, published my poem, Conversation at the Gates of Hell yesterday.
-He attracts a lot of very fine poets, mostly English professors, including several Texas Poet Laureates, present and past.
+He attracts a lot of very fine poets, English professors, and several Texas Poet Laureates, present and past.
 It’s somewhat intimidating company.
-This is my third poem he’s published, so I’m getting the idea that maybe I belong there too.
+This is my third poem he’s published, so I’m getting the idea that maybe I belong in this group.

 It’s like going to Black Belt camp and feeling like an impostor.
 The following week is open to anyone and I notice I’m right where I belong.

 When I read interviews with or attend presentations by more established poets, they frequently talk about projects they are working on, a collection of poems written to a specific topic or title.
 I have two draft chapbooks (Coyote and Lost and cancer poems) I put together from existing poems.
 The above poem seems like the kickoff poem from a project called Conversations at the Gates of Hell.
 I have earlier poem that fits in the project.
 It sounds like a collection I’d like to read.